Crowdhandler/crowdhandler-dotnet-integration/Crowdhandler.NETsdk/README.md

 **Parameters:**

 - **List\<CookieSignature\>** CandidateSignatures: A list of candidate signatures to validate.
 - **CookieData cookie**: The cookie data to validate.
-Found in cookie set by the SDK named "crowdhandler".
+Found in cookie named "crowdhandler" set by the SDK.
 - **string** token: The token to use for validation.
 - **RoomConfig** room: The room configuration to use for validation.